FAQ

 Searching and finding my own research data is taking a lot of effort.
 Can you help me?

 Organizing your research data can be a major challenge.
-We are happy to help you develop a strategy that makes it easier for you to find what you need – whether your data is stored in a notebook, a hard drive, or on your network.
+We are happy to help you develop a strategy that makes it easier for you to find what you need – whether your data is stored in a notebook, on a hard drive, or on your network.

 I save my data in Excel spreadsheets.
 Is this sufficient?